outofthisworld/reduxdecorator/README.md

 - We import three functions from redux_utils array_append, create_reducer and default_state
     - All three functions return reducers!
 No fancy magic.
 - We define our reducer tree, a reducer tree is a simple object mapping of object   properties to arrays of reducers which perform actions on that specific property.
+It's important to realise that array_append and default_state both return reducers.
+You can also specify your own reducers inside an array, incase there isn't a redux utility function to do what you need.
 - create_reducer is where the magic happens.
 It will combine the reducers specified for a certain property in the reducer tree, and call each one in the order they were defined.